 It is possible to raise a signalled event (trigger) directly using JavaScript.
-The BroadcastSignal() command is used to raise a named trigger that could influence the current state of a simulation.
+The BroadcastSignal() command is used to raise a named trigger that could influence the current state of a Simulation.
 For example, this fragment raises the signal (trigger) named "CancelPressed".

-BroadcastSignal("CancelPressed"); Note that a trigger named CancelPressed must exist within the current simulation environment and must uniquely have that name.
+BroadcastSignal("CancelPressed"); Note that a trigger named CancelPressed must exist within the current Simulation environment and must uniquely have that name.

 You can also call the signal using its GUID.
+For example:

+BroadcastSignal("{996EAF52-6843-41f7-8966-BCAA0ABEC41F}");

-For example: BroadcastSignal("{996EAF52-6843-41f7-8966-BCAA0ABEC41F}"); IS_IN() The IS_IN(state) operator returns True if the current simulation has an active state in any thread matching the passed in name.
+IS_IN() The IS_IN(state) operator returns True if the current Simulation has an active state in any thread matching the passed in name.
 For example, to conditionally control execution it is possible to write code such as this: if (IS_IN("WaitingForInput")) BroadcastSignal("CancelPressed") Note that the name must be unique within all contexts.
-Trace() The Trace(statement) method allows you to print out trace statements at any arbitrary point in your simulation.
+Trace() The Trace(statement) method allows you to print out Trace statements at any arbitrary point in your Simulation.
 This is an excellent means of supplementing the Simulation log with additional output information during execution.
+The JavaScript Simulation will truncate strings that exceed the defined maximum length of the Trace message.